Alumnae on Global Education

-Counsel, Skadden, Arps, Slate, Meagher & Flom LLP
+Counsel, Skadden, Arps, Slate, Meagher & Flom LLP, New York, NY

 “In today's global world, being able to communicate across different frames of reference and work effectively in other cultures is increasingly important for successful careers and citizenship.
 An international internship integrated with a liberal arts education offers students a unique opportunity to develop these abilities and a sense of themselves in a global context.”